bioidiap/bob.bio.base/doc/implementation.rst

 Defining your own Database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. note::
-    If you have your own database that you want to execute the recognition experiments on, you should
-    first check if you could use the ``Verification File List Database`` interface by defining appropriate
-    file lists for the training set, the model set, and the probes.
+    If you have your own database that you want to execute the recognition experiments on, you should first check if you could use the `File List Database` interface by defining appropriate file lists for the training set, the model set, and the probes.
     Please refer to the documentation :doc:`filelist-guide` of this database for more instructions on how to setup this database.

-    For an example, you might want to have a look into the implementation of the `BANCA FileList database <http://gitlab.idiap.ch/bob/bob.bio.spear/tree/master/bob/bio/spear/config/database/banca>`_, where the protocol with the name ``G`` is implemented, and its according `database configuration file <https://gitlab.idiap.ch/bob/bob.bio.spear/blob/master/bob/bio/spear/config/database/banca_audio_G.py>`_.
+    For an example, you might want to have a look into the implementation of the `Timit FileList database <http://gitlab.idiap.ch/bob/bob.bio.spear/tree/master/bob/bio/spear/config/database/timit>`_, where the protocol with the name ``2`` is implemented, and its according `database configuration file <https://gitlab.idiap.ch/bob/bob.bio.spear/blob/master/bob/bio/spear/config/database/timit.py>`_.

 To "plug" your own (non-file-list-based) database in this framework you have to write your own database class by deriving :py:class:`bob.bio.base.database.BioDatabase`.
 In this case, you have to derive your class from the :py:class:`bob.bio.base.database.BioDatabase`, and provide the following functions:

 * ``__init__(self, <your-parameters>, **kwargs)`` Constructor of your database interface.
   Please call the base class constructor, providing all the required parameters, e.g. by ``super(<your_db>,self).__init__(self, **kwargs)``.
   Usually, providing ids for the group ``'dev'`` should be sufficient.

 * ``objects(self, groups=None, protocol=None, purposes=None, model_ids=None, **kwargs)``
     This function must return a list of ``bob.bio.base.database.BioFile`` objects with your data.
-    The keyword arguments are possible filters that you may use.
+    The keyword arguments are filters that you should use.

 * ``model_ids_with_protocol(self, groups, protocol, **kwargs)``
    This function must return a list of model ids for the given groups and given protocol.
-   In this context models are basically them "templates" used for enrollment.

 Additionally, you can define more lists that can be used for ZT score normalization.
 If you don't know what ZT score normalization is, just forget about it and move on.